KinRap/simplified-english/index.md

 ## Summary

-Every healthy relationship involves trust, respect, and good communication between partners.
-In the end, they end up in the same team with the same goals.
-The same applies to our work.
 Effective collaboration between a technical writer and SME is crucial for producing accurate and comprehensive technical documentation.
-By implementing trust, respect, and good communication, technical writers and SMEs can establish a strong collaborative foundation, leading to the creation of high-quality and accurate technical documentation.
-And then, whole teams can saythat they live happily ever after...
+By implementing trust, respect, and good communication, technical writers and SMEs can establish a strong collaborative foundation.